Cowboy Carter: Background and development

 Cowboy Carter was over five years in the making.
 Beyoncé began to write the album in 2019, then recorded during the COVID-19 pandemic, which she described as her most creative period.
 The album forms "Act II" of a trilogy project that Beyoncé recorded during this period.
 The first act, Renaissance (2022), is primarily a house and disco record highlighting and celebrating the Black progenitors of dance music, leading some to believe that each album of the trilogy would aim to explore the Black roots of a different musical genre.
 Cowboy Carter was originally intended to be released before Renaissance, but Beyoncé changed the order in response to the pandemic.
 Between 2020 and 2024, Dolly Parton often said that she would like Beyoncé to cover her song "Jolene".

 While working on the album, she reached out to Miley Cyrus to collaborate with her on Cowboy Carter.
-Cyrus presented her with "Easy Lover" and "Shotgun Rider", from which Beyoncé chose the second one, renaming it as "II Most Wanted".
+Cyrus presented her with "Easy Lover" and "Shotgun Rider", and Beyoncé chose the latter, renaming it "II Most Wanted".